 Another telltale sign of a roof rat is hollowed out citrus fruits, where the rats leave nothing but the rind and/or skin.

-In many cases, controlling rats requires trapping and poisoning.
+In many cases, roof rat removal in Phoenix requires trapping and poisoning.
 However, few people want to deal with that process.
 Traps are an option.
 Poison also works, but is not the best choice for indoor use, as the rat may die and stink up your home as it decomposes.

 For many, the best option is hiring a professional to come in, assess the situation, place the proper bait and traps, and, thankfully, dispose of the results.